Rural Clinical Models for Health Promotion and Disease Prevention

 Workers: A Policy and Systems-Level Approach

-This publication provides guidance and resources for implementing recommendations to integrate community health workers (CHWs) into community-based efforts to prevent chronic disease.
+Provides guidance and resources for implementing recommendations to integrate community health workers (CHWs) into community-based efforts to prevent chronic disease.

 Organization(s): Centers for Disease Control and Prevention